HarryCMather/MuxIt/README.md

  - Add CI/CD using GitHub actions and Releases.
  - Create Docker setup.
  - Add features for re-ordering clips before muxing.

+ - Look into results in Google Lighthouse
+ - See how to show an error to unsupported browsers